Hollywood Cemetery (Richmond, Virginia): Other history

 The Palmer Chapel Mausoleum was built 1992, adding 730 crypts for caskets and 160 cremation niches.

 There are many local legends surrounding certain tombs and grave sites in the cemetery.
-One interesting grave of Florence Rees, a girl that died at 3 years old in 1862 of scarlet fever.
+One interesting grave is that of Florence Rees, a girl who died at 3 years old in 1862 of scarlet fever.
 The grave includes a cast-iron statue of a dog that stands watch over her.
 A local legend claims the statue was moved to the cemetery to prevent it from being melted down and used for bullets in the Civil War.
 There is also the legend of Richmond Vampire which purports that William Wortham Pool, buried in the cemetery, was a vampire.

-In 2020, Hollywood Cemetery's board of directors quietly banned the display of Confederate flags in the cemetery due to its connection as a symbol of racism and the potential to provoke vandalism.
+In 2020, Hollywood Cemetery's board of directors banned the display of Confederate flags in the cemetery due to its connection as a symbol of racism and the potential to provoke vandalism.

 A place rich in history, legend, and gothic landscape, Hollywood Cemetery is also frequented by many of the local students attending Virginia Commonwealth University.